 It should come as no surprise that travelling with a toddler on a plane is completely different than travelling with a baby on a plane.
 The more mobile your little one gets, the more time you’ll spend entertaining your toddler on the plane.
 You can get all our tips for flying with a toddler here.
 And don’t worry, this stage doesn’t last forever.

-The key will be to have enough airplane activities that your toddler can cycle through.
+The key to success is to have enough airplane activities for your toddler to cycle through.
 This doesn’t mean you need to fill your bags with toys, but just make sure you are able to have the activities for your toddler on the plane easily accessible.
 The majority of these suggestions are also great road trip activities for toddlers.

-Toddler Travel Toys (12 to 18 Months Old)
+Best Travel Toys for Toddlers (12 to 18 Months Old)

 So how do you keep an 18 month old entertained on a plane?
 The plane and all the people on it are still going to be quite a novelty and will definitely entertain your toddler on the airplane.
-Taking trips up and down the aisle and playing with everything around will take up a lot of time.
+Taking trips up and down the aisle and playing with everything around are great travel activities for toddlers.

-For this age, some of the best toddler toys for the airplane are simple toys that are going to be easy to put away and take back out because you’ll be doing a lot of that.
+For this age, some of the best travel toys for toddlers on airplanes are simple toys that are going to be easy to put away and take back out because you’ll be doing a lot of that.
 Plenty of snacks that will provide some distraction are always a winner when flying with small children.
 The best snacks for toddlers on the plane are ones that take longer to eat, like Cheerios served in a spill-proof snack container.

-Toddler Travel Toys (18 to 24 Months Old)
+Best Travel Toys for Toddlers (18 to 24 Months Old)

-Our kids LOVED Little Baby Bum at this age which could hold their attention for a very long time.
+Our kids LOVED Little Baby Bum at this age and we loved how long it would hold their attention.
 For offline viewing, we always download a few episodes on Netflix or Amazon Prime Video (depending on which country you are in) onto our iPads.

 Our son especially loved these apps:

 If your child loves books, bring along some favorites to (re)read.
 Aside from using the Epic!
-Digital Library for reading, we have transitioned to bringing along magazines like Chirp or High Five instead of books.
+Digital Library for reading, we have transitioned to bringing along magazines like National Geographic Little Kids or High Five instead of books.
 They provide stories and activities that can help entertain your preschooler for the duration of your trip, plus they take up very little room.

-Obviously at this age, our kids loved getting the iPad.
+Our kids loved getting the iPad at this age.
 They don’t get it a lot at home so it becomes our best airplane activity for our toddler and preschooler.
 We love these apps for flying with children between the ages of 2 and 4 years old are: